 As per usual, I was craving a little of potatoes and homemade Indian food in my life, so I decide to make an easy baked aloo tikki recipe.

-With this recipe, I just grabbed what I currently have in my pantry and in my home, because you know, I’m broke.
+With this recipe, I just grabbed what I currently have in my pantry and in my home, because you know, I’m frugal.
 Fresh, finely chopped, organic vegetables in this recipe?
 No. Just some leftover onions, bell peppers, and a few potatoes.

 You’re probably wondering why I baked my aloo tikki – well it’s because I want to limit the amount of oil I use in my diet.
 This recipe uses some oil, maybe about a tablespoon worth.
 But keep in mind, we’re definitely not soaking the aloo tikki in it.

-- 2 medium-sized potatoes, cubed
+- 2 medium russet potatoes cubed

-- ⅓ cup peas
+- 1/3 cup peas

-- ⅓ cup onion, chopped
+- 1/3 cup onions chopped

-- ⅓ bell peppers, chopped
+- 1/3 cup green bell pepper chopped

-- ¼ cup flour
+- 1/3 cup flour

-- 1/2 teaspoon Chili powder
+- 1/2 teaspoon chili powder

-- 1/2 teaspoon Ground cumin
+- 1/2 teaspoon ground cumin

-- 1/2 teaspoon Ground ginger
+- 1/2 teaspoon ground ginger

-- 1 teaspoon Garlic powder
+- 1 teaspoon garlic powder

 - Salt to taste

-- A pinch of black pepper
+- Pinch of red chili pepper

-2 – In a large bowl, mash the potatoes with a fork.
+- In a large bowl, mash the potatoes with a fork.
 Add your seasonings: chili powder, cumin, ginger, garlic powder, red chili pepper, black pepper, and salt to taste.
 Mix well.

-4 – Add ¼ cup of flour.
+- Add ¼ cup of flour.
 Mix well.
 Next, preheat your oven to 425F degrees.

-7 – When the aloo tikkis are done, take them out and allow them to cool for about 15 minutes to further firm up.
+- When the aloo tikkis are done, take them out and allow them to cool for about 5 minutes to further firm up.
 Serve.